ElektraInitiative/libelektra/doc/decisions/error_message.md

 Description comes with too many drawbacks to be kept
 * Possible misleading the user with the `Solution` line

 The benefits do outweigh the drawbacks.
-I would suggest an overloaded method like the following:
+I would suggest an extra method like the following:
 ```
 // If a solution can be applied
-elektraError(Key parentKey, const * char message, const * char solution)
+elektraErrorWithSolution(Key parentKey, const * char message, const * char solution)

 // If it is not advisable to have a solution
 elektraError(Key parentKey, const * char message)